-This comprehensive and timely book on the European energy transition has been written by Europe’s leading energy experts, and provides guidance for the incoming policy makers at a European level.
-It reflects on the latest policy developments, such as the Clean Energy for All Europeans package and the outcomes of the UN Climate Conference COP 24.
+This comprehensive and timely book on the European energy transition has been written by Europe’s leading energy experts.
+It not only provides guidance for the incoming policy makers at a European level, but is fast becoming thé reference book on this important topic.
+It also reflects on the latest policy developments, such as the Clean Energy for All Europeans package and the outcomes of the UN Climate Conference COP 24.

 The energy transition is Europe’s flagship project.
 It needs to provide sound answers to the climate and sustainability-, security of supply- and competitiveness imperatives.
 The energy transition corresponds to a large scale economic and cultural change.
 It encompasses sector coupling- linking up sectors that have ignored each other previously, like mobility and power.
 What is the meaning of digitalization, and how to face cybersecurity risks?
 What is the response to energy poverty, that 50 million Europeans are victims of?